zzehli/study-notes/ml/ml.md

     * Use LLM to generate community-level summaries (summaries are generated at different levels as well, leaf-level, high-level etc)
     * when answer the query, use map reduce where each community generates a partial answers and then combined to generate a global answer
 * comment: strong paper, well-written
+## eval
+### RAG evals
+* RAG triad introduced by Snowflake's TruEra: https://truera.com/ai-quality-education/generative-ai-rags/what-is-the-rag-triad/
+    * Answer relevance: is the answer relevant to the query?
+    * Context relevance: is the retrieved context relevant to the query?
+    * Groundedness: is the response supported by the context
+* a helpful resource building a rag eval pipeline from ground up: https://huggingface.co/learn/cookbook/en/rag_evaluation
+## langchain
+### Architecture
+* based on graph architecture of Google's Pregel
+* state
+    * state has a schema, but intermediate schemas are also permitted
+    * update state through reducers, which is defined in schema, field by field
+* nodes
+    * perform state transformation by taking the state as parameter and return state updates (field by field, by default new field values will override the old, unless reducers specify otherwise)
+    * cache expensive nodes
+    * `START` and `END` nodes
+    * use `Command` when performing state update and conditional edge at the same time (useful for agent multi-agent handoffs when you need to decide which agent to hand to as well as pass information)
+* edge
+    * use conditional edges as a control flow for edges.
+    * implement a conditional edge with a routing function that returns the outcome nodes and a `add_condition_edge` function, eg: `graph.add_conditional_edges(START, routing_function)`
+    * conditional entry point
+    * use `SEND` when graph structure isn't clear at run time, such as map reduce patterns
 # Math topic
 ## Low rank transformation
 # Curious topics